What is R-22?

-If you system is newer than 6 years old, you are probably not affected.
+If your system is a 2010 model or newer, you are probably not affected.
 You can check the data panel on your HVAC equipment to determine what kind of refrigerant your system uses.
 If you have a maintenance agreement with us, our technician can discuss with you on your next maintenance visit if you are affected or not.
-If your system is older than 6 years old and/or uses R-22 refrigerant, you don’t need to be especially concerned unless your system is leaking refrigerant, develops a leak in the future, or needs a repair that would require evacuating or adding more refrigerant (like a compressor change).
+If your system is older than a 2010 model and/or uses R-22 refrigerant, you don’t need to be especially concerned unless your system is leaking refrigerant, develops a leak in the future, or needs a repair that would require evacuating or adding more refrigerant (like a compressor change).

 My system uses R-410a...
 Do I need to do anything?

 The phaseout of R-22 refrigerant will not have any affect on systems that operate on R-410a refrigerant.

 My system uses R-22 but is running fine and I haven’t added any refrigerant, do I need to do anything?

 You need to start budgeting for the eventual replacement of your system.
 The average life of a residential HVAC system is 10-12 years.
 It’s not really a matter of if your system will malfunction, it’s a matter of when.
 Not all repairs involve refrigerant, your system can easily be repaired when minor parts fail and remain in use for several more years.
 However, if you have already experienced a R-22 refrigerant leak or if your system develops a leak, or requires a repair that uses refrigerant, you will need to seriously consider replacement.
 The cost of obtaining R-22 is increasing and the availability is decreasing.
 There is no guarantee that when the time comes for you to need R-22 that it will be either available or affordable.